Jagan-18/Docker_End-To_End_Notes/Day04/README.md

 - ***Build arguments are only available during the image build process.** Once the image is built, the arguments will not be available at runtime.
 - **Arguments can have default values**, but they can be overridden by specifying the --build-arg during the build process.
 - **ARG values cannot be used in FROM instructions** in a multi-stage build unless they are defined earlier in the Dockerfile.
 ---
+---
+# what is different between environment and arguments in docker.?
+- **Build arguments (ARG)** are only passed during the **build process** and **cannot be passed when running the container**.
+They are only available at build time and are not accessible in the running container.
+- Can have default values, but can be overridden at build time
+- Passed using --build-arg during the build.
+---
+- **Environment variables (ENV)** are available both **during build time and runtime** and can be modified when running the container.
+- Can have default values, but can be overridden at runtime
+- Passed using -e with docker run.
+---